 If you have room, turn an area of your workplace into an exercise space.
 You don’t have to offer anything extravagant to make a difference.
 Setting up basic exercise equipment — including workout mats, exercise balls and dumbbells — can encourage hard-working employees to take some time for themselves during their workday.
 Consider installing bike racks in your employee parking lot to inspire people to bike to work and install a shower in one of the bathrooms so they can refresh after a workout.

 Anytime employees gather for a special meeting or company getaway, use the opportunity to encourage healthy living habits.
 Discuss improvements employees have made in their lives and celebrate their progress.
 For motivation, ask employees who have made positive changes in their lives to share their stories with co-workers.
-You can also schedule retreats at health spas or gyms.
+Consider hosting walking meetings, scheduling active team-building exercises or arranging retreats at venues that offer wellness activities.

 Employer wellness programs help employees achieve health-related goals.
 Standard components include the following: